 Jules Payne, Co-Owner & Director of Teacher Training, ERYT-500, C-IAYT (Yoga Therapist)

-Jules co-founded Ajna Yoga in 2008 and has been teaching yoga classes and training yoga teachers for 13 years.
+Jules co-founded Ajna Yoga in 2008 and has been training yoga teachers since 2004.
 Her foundation is rooted in yoga therapy, anusara, ashtanga and vijnana yoga.
-Jules has a special interest in teaching 50+ yoga and injury rehabiliation.
+Jules has a special interest in teaching 50+ yoga and injury rehabilitation.
 She teaches group classes, private yoga therapy sessions and teacher training.
 Jules’ classes are an equal mix of education, therapeutic applications and fun.

 Michelle Kahan, Co-Owner & Primary Instructor of Teacher Training, E-RYT-500, C-IAYT (Yoga Therapist)

-Michelle co-founded Ajna Yoga and has been teaching yoga classes in Victoria for 14 years and training teachers for five years.
+Michelle co-founded Ajna Yoga and has been teaching yoga classes in Victoria since 2001and training teachers since 2008.
 She is trained in Hatha, Pre/Post Natal, Ashtanga and Vijnana yoga~where she completed her 800-hour training with Gioia Irwin and Orit Sen-Gupta.
 She teaches group yoga classes, private yoga therapy sessions and Ajna Yoga’s Teacher Training.
 Michelle loves to share her passion of yoga with her easy going personality.
 Her classes focus on alignment, pranayama (breath), and connecting to the divine self.

 Sarah has been teaching yoga in therapeutic settings since 2004.
 Her own practice these days is geared to amplifying the steadiness, energy, presence & humour required to be mother to 2 small children.
 She is Program Director at Yoga Outreach and a yoga therapist at Fine Balance Yoga, offering training and mentorship to yoga teachers offering trauma-informed programs in diverse settings as well as healthcare professionals and support workers.
 Over the past 12 years she has delivered yoga programs in diverse settings including yoga studios, corporate boardrooms, prisons, detox facilities, mental health teams, art galleries, women’s transition houses, mothers’ support groups and more.
 Sarah is a certified Trauma Centre Trauma-Sensitive Yoga Facilitator (TCTSY-F), a certified Professional Yoga Therapist with Integrative Yoga Therapy and holds certifications in Functional Yoga Therapy and restorative yoga.
 She has also completed trainings in Pain Care Yoga is interested in yoga as a path to recovery from both emotional and physical pain.
 She believes a yoga practice should be accessible, sustainable, and bring greater ease, joy and resilience in everyday life.